 Who Uses the Safety Workspace?

-Every user in the organization can benefit from using Safety Workspace.
-Not every user is expected to daily visit Safety Workspace.
+Every user in the organization can benefit from using Safety Workspace, but not every user is expected to visit daily.
 For example, top executives can visit the Safety Workspace to review the real time charts, such as number of reports, percentage of users using the system, etc.